 There was some expectation that the gravel race scene would grow significantly in 2020.
 With some successful events in 2019, ever more coverage in the media and plans for the UCI to hold the inaugural World Championships it looked like the genre was set to take a giant leap.
 Then the Corona pandemic hit.

 I'm highlighting this as the Scott Addict Gravel 10 is an out and out race bike, and any potential owners will likely want to pin a number on.
 Sadly they’ll have to wait at least another year to do that and in the meantime find other ways to put this bike through it’s paces.

-The full carbon pearlescent purple frame is part of Scott’s top-of-the-range addict family that we’re used to seeing on the road and in the WorldTour under the Mitchleton Scott riders.
-It’s made with their highest grade carbon, named HMX, and the emphasis is on low weight and rigidity.
+The full carbon pearlescent purple frame is part of Scott’s top-of-the-range Addict family that we’re used to seeing on the road and in the WorldTour under the Mitchleton Scott riders.
+It's made with their highest grade carbon, named HMX, and the emphasis is on low weight and rigidity.
 From an aesthetic point of view the Addict road and gravel frames are quite different.
-There are no dropped seat stays on the gravel addict, while many of the tubes are as chunky as an mtb.
+There are no dropped seat stays on the gravel addict, while many of the tubes are as chunky as a mtb.
 Especially those full carbon straight drop forks.

 Gravel bikes are generally great for messing around on, exploring new routes and gentle rides on bridleways.
 The last one I tested was a £1,600 Boardman ADV 9.0 and I found it just as much fun, and probably a little more practical, whereas the Scott is too good for heading to the shops or going for a ride with the kids.

 So the potential customers may be limited, but at this price and spec it’s not a bike Scott will be looking to sell hundreds of, if that's what you're after check out their Speedster gravel bikes.